-Temperatures are plummeting but we plan to keep riding, so it’s time to pick out our best winter cycling gear!
+Temperatures are plummeting, but we plan to keep riding through the winter months, so it’s time to pick out our best winter cycling gear!

 As someone hardy around here said, “There’s no such thing as bad weather, only bad outfits!”
 With the right winter cycling clothes in your wardrobe, and appropriate equipment, you can keep riding all year round, even when temperatures drop toward zero.

 Sure, it does get more challenging, but overcoming the elements to enjoy the freedom of cycling and get a good workout in the cold makes it even more rewarding.
-As long as you’re warm enough to enjoy it, and equipped to ride safely when you encounter slippery surfaces and unexpected weather conditions, there’s no reason to stop cycling.
+There’s no reason to stop cycling as long as you’re warm enough to enjoy it, and equipped to ride safely when you encounter slippery surfaces and unexpected weather conditions.

 What should I look for to find the best winter cycling gear?

 Of course, the main goal for winter cycling clothing is to maintain a comfortable body temperature without getting clammy from sweat.
 That means keeping body heat in, while allowing ventilation so you can avoid overheating.
 Add the need to fend off all kinds of rain and snow, and be as conspicuous as possible in low-light, reduced-visibility conditions, and it’s clear we need some specialized cold weather gear if we’re going to enjoy the ride fully.

 Some of these requirements are met really well with clothing made for skiing, since both sports deal with periods of high and low activity in freezing temperatures and cold wind.
 However, there are several ways cycling specific winter clothing works better for us.